glycerine/rbook/README.md

 Our rbook may then wish to copy the file version of plots for safe keeping into the archive.
+Update: yes, it copies them into a directory, .rbook, in the current directory.

-Since sometimes plots are built up interactively, we may want to have a final() command added to R to tell mini to consolidate into just the nice finished plot.
+Since sometimes plots are built up interactively, we may want to have a final() command added to R to tell rbook to consolidate into just the nice finished plot.

 how to get the code snippets
 ----------------------------

-We'll try embedding R in our Go program 'mini', and have it all in one process, so that we get a chance to see each command that comes through before it is passed to R.
+We'll try embedding R in our Go program 'rbook', and have it all in one process, so that we get a chance to see each command that comes through before it is passed to R.